uadmin/uadmin/docs/tutorial/part8.rst

                 "ID":          todo[i].ID,
                 "Name":        todo[i].Name,
                 "Description": todo[i].Description,
-                "Category":    todo[i].Category.Name, // This returns only the name of the Category model, not the other fields
+                // This returns only the name of the Category model, not the
+                // other fields
+                "Category":    todo[i].Category.Name,
+                // This returns only the name of the Friend model, not the
+                // other fields
+                "Friend":      todo[i].Friend.Name,
-                "Friend":      todo[i].Friend.Name, // This returns only the name of the Friend model, not the other fields "Item":        todo[i].Item.Name, // This returns only the name of the Item model, not the other fields "TargetDate":  todo[i].TargetDate,
+                // This returns only the name of the Item model, not the other
+                // fields
+                "Item":        todo[i].Item.Name,
+                "TargetDate":  todo[i].TargetDate,
                 "Progress":    todo[i].Progress,
             })